relevance/relevance_rails/USAGE.md

 Configuring bundled ssh keys
 ----------------------------

-By default, relevance_rails bundles all your keys from `ssh-add -L` with your instance.
+By default, relevance_rails bundles one of your local keys (~/.ssh/id_rsa.pub, ~/.ssh/id_dsa.pub, or ~/.ssh/id_ecdsa.pub) with your instance.
+If none are found it bundles all your keys from `ssh-add -L`.
 For bundling additional keys, you can create a ~/.relevance_rails/keys_git_url file and point it to a git repo that has additional keys.
 Keys in that git repo should exist as top level *.pub files.
 You *MUST* have at least one key to provision.

 Provisioning on EC2
 -------------------